webdevandshit/webdevandshit.github.io/_posts/2015-09-03-share-data-with-between-tabs-using-a-shared-web-worker.md

 provide the latest issued token and also capture the next token.

-In an angular context this logic could be easily implemented with an [interceptor](https://docs.angularjs.org/api/ng/service/$http) factory; Every request can be decorated with the token and every response can be intercepted in order to extract the newly issued token and set into a service.
+In an angular context this logic could be easily implemented with an [interceptor](https://docs.angularjs.org/api/ng/service/$http) factory; Every request can be decorated with the token and every response can be intercepted in order to extract the newly issued token and store it into a service for future use.
 I will not explain on this post why someone would use a CSRF token and what exactly it is; if you are interested, read more [here](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet).

 ![alt text](/img/CSRF.png "CSRF diagram")